rokunuzzamanbhuiya/restaurant-react/README.md

 ## Features
 - Responsive layout with a sticky header section.
 - The About section has a working tab with relevant content.
-- For Carousel autoplay has been enabled and loop with duplicated items.
-- The Testimonials section has a slider with a slide effect.

 ## Tech Stack
 - React